Etsy, Inc. [ETSY] – Mismatched value: Check Out the Fundamental Analysis

 Similarly, this company’s Total Asset Turnover is 0.67.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 4.89 and its Current Ratio is 4.89.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.64, which indicates that it is 7.51% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 76.67.
-This RSI suggests that Etsy, Inc. is currently Overbought.
+This stock’s Beta value is currently 0.62, which indicates that it is 6.87% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 61.48.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Etsy, Inc. [ETSY] a Reliable Buy?